tentato/CS50-AI-with-Python/README.md

 # CS50-AI-with-Python
 All projects from HarvardX CS50AI - CS50's Introduction to Artificial Intelligence with Python course.

-Each folder contains projects from different topics:
+Each folder contains projects from different topics.

-Project 0 - Search:
+Project 0 - Search

 0.1 - Degrees: Write a program that determines how many “degrees of separation” apart two actors are using provided CSV files.